-My French Bulldog Is Aggressive – What To Do: As a common breed among families, the French Bulldog is both cute and intelligent.
+The French Bulldog is cute and intelligent and a common breed among families.
 However, the question is, could the Frenchie be aggressive?

-Understanding why a dog starts acting aggressively is key to figuring out the best plan to stop this alarming behavior.
+Understanding why a dog starts acting aggressively is key to figuring out the best plan to stop this bad behavior.
 There are several possible explanations for dog aggression.

 Fear can cause your French Bulldog to be aggressive.